kubernetes-sigs/kustomize/site/content/en/contribute/windows/_index.md

     How to develop on Windows
 ---

-This is the PowerShell script to run all go tests for Kustomize on a windows based platform which mimics /build/pre-commit.sh
+This is the PowerShell script to run all go tests for Kustomize on a Windows-based platform.

 ## Pre-Reqs